json-schema-org/json-schema-spec/jsonschema-core.md

 [^18]: Multiple "canonical" IRIs?
-We Acknowledge this is potentially confusing, and direct you to read the CREF located in the [JSON Pointer fragments and embedded schema resources](#921-json-pointer-fragments-and-embedded-schema-resources) section for futher comments.
+We Acknowledge this is potentially confusing, and direct you to read the CREF located in the [JSON Pointer fragments and embedded schema resources](#json-pointer-embedded) section for further comments.

 ## [Appendix] Manipulating schema documents and references
 Various tools have been created to rearrange schema documents based on how and